open-feature/open-feature-operator/docs/annotations.md

       openfeature.dev/flagsourceconfiguration: "config-A, config-B"
 ```

-## Deprecated annotations

-Given below are references to **deprecated** annotations used by previous versions of the operator.

 ### `openfeature.dev/allowkubernetessync`
-*This annotation is used internally by the operator.*
+*This annotation is used INTERNALLY by the operator.*

 This annotation is used to mark pods which should have their permissions backfilled in the event of an upgrade.
 When the OFO manager pod is started, all `Service Accounts` of any `Pods` with this annotation set to `"true"` will be added to the `flagd-kubernetes-sync` `Cluster Role Binding`.

+## Deprecated annotations

+Given below are references to **deprecated** annotations used by previous versions of the operator.

 ### `openfeature.dev/featureflagconfiguration`
 *This annotation is DEPRECATED in favour of the `openfeature.dev/flagsourceconfiguration` annotation and should no longer be used.*